 2. Add egg and vanilla and mix well to combine.

 3. Add one cup of flour, baking powder and salt to the mixture, and stir well to combine.
 Add additional cup of flour and mix well to combine.
 Add third and final cup of flour and mix to combine.
-This is a very thick dough that can be hard to mix, but this helps prevent cookies from spreading.
+This is a very thick and dry dough that can be hard to mix, but this helps prevent cookies from spreading.
+If dough seems too dry, sprinkle a few drops of water on it, but remember, it should be a dry dough.

 4. Divide dough in half and roll half out at a time onto a floured surface.
 Dough should be approximately 1⁄4” thick.
 Once rolled out, cut with cookie cutters of your choice.